Harrison Kang is a special counsel and foreign legal consultant in the Business Trial Practice Group in the firm's Seoul and New York offices.

 Areas of Practice

-Harrison focuses his practice on serving Korean and other companies on a broad array of legal issues.
+Harrison focuses his practice on serving Korean and other companies on a wide array of legal issues.
 Harrison has experience representing clients in the following areas:

-- U.S. Litigation – Disputes in U.S. federal and state courts in complex commercial matters, including claims brought under the False Claims Act, product liability and toxic torts, corporate governance, administrative appeals and intellectual property.
+- U.S. Litigation and Dispute Resolution– Disputes in U.S. federal and state courts in complex commercial matters, including claims brought under the False Claims Act, product liability and toxic torts, corporate governance, administrative appeals and intellectual property.

 - Corporate – Advise Korean companies in cross-border mergers and acquisitions, joint ventures, and investments.